BettercareHealth/bettercare/intrapartum-care/test-8.md

 	-	Non-smoking at 40 years of age
 8. A healthy woman who is not a smoker and is on a combined pill should:
 	-	Stop taking the pill after 1 year
-	-	Stop taking the pill after five years
+	-	Stop taking the pill after 5 years
 	-	Stop taking the pill for a few months periodically every few years
 	+	Stop taking the pill at 35 years of age if she has a body mass index (BMI) of 40 or more
 9. An injectable is a suitable contraceptive method for a woman who:
 	-	Is planning a pregnancy within the next 6 months
 	+	Is planning a pregnancy in 1 to 2 years
 	-	Has a history of current breast cancer
-	-	Is 35 years old with two children and wants no further children
+	-	Is 35 years old with 2 children and wants no further children
 10. Lactation is reduced by:
 	-	The progestogen-only pill (minipill)
 	-	An intra-uterine contraceptive device